-During the six months ended March 31, 2009, our selling, general and administrative expenses were \$55.8 million, a decrease of \$2.1 million, or 3.8%, compared to the six months ended March 31, 2008.
-The decrease in 2009 expenses was primarily due to (1) a \$2.6 million reduction in employment costs, including the employee transfers mentioned below, (2) a decrease of \$0.7 million in accounting fees and routine legal costs and (3) a decrease in other general business expenses of approximately \$.3 million.
-These decreases were partially offset by (1) an increase of \$1.2 million in temporary support labor, in lieu of full time hires, and other increased spending related to providing support for the new systems implemented during 2008 and (2) the settlement of one time legal disputes of approximately \$0.3 million.
+During the six months ended March 31, 2009, our selling, general and administrative expenses were \$57.5 million, a decrease of \$0.4 million, or 0.6%, compared to the six months ended March 31, 2008.
+The decrease in 2009 expenses was primarily due to (1) a \$2.5 million decrease in employment costs, (2) a \$1.1 million reduction in accounting fees and routine legal costs, and (3) a decrease in other general expenses of approximately \$1.6 million.
+The decrease in 2009 selling, general, and administrative expenses were partially offset by (1) the settlement of one time legal disputes of approximately \$0.3 million, (2) the correction of prior period accounting errors of \$1.0 million, and (3) an increase of \$1.2 million in temporary support labor, in lieu of full time hires, and other increased spending related to providing support for the new systems implemented during 2008.
+In addition, this reduction in 2009 costs was further offset due to adjustments that were recorded during the six months ended March 31, 2008, which included a favorable legal settlement for \$0.2 million.
 Further, during the quarter ended March 31, 2009, we transferred several employees out of generalist roles that were previously recorded as selling, general and administrative costs and assigned them to specific project costs, resulting in approximately \$0.8 million of additional cost of revenues and a reduction in selling, general, and administrative costs as part of our 2009 Restructuring Plan.